elazar/resume/README.md

 > set of medical practice operating procedures to create an intuitive and
 > efficient user interface for Surgisys clients that proved to be an invaluable
 > and differentiating feature of our software.
 I would highly recommend Matt
-> and would welcome the opportunity to work with him again in the future.
+> and would welcome the opportunity to work with him again in the future."

-~ Douglas Meaux
+> ~ Douglas Meaux

-> Matthew has been a valuable asset at METHODS.
+> "Matthew has been a valuable asset at METHODS.
 I managed him on a critical
 > project last year.
 He was placed on the project during the final stages and
 > he learned quickly and helped complete the project.
 Without his
-> contributions, the project would not have been completed on time.

-~ Ben Williams
+> contributions, the project would not have been completed on time." ~ Ben Williams

-> I worked with Matthew on a project for the Dept. of Environmental Quality.
+> "I worked with Matthew on a project for the Dept. of Environmental Quality.
 > Matthew is knowlegdeable and detail oriented.
 He is sincere about getting his
-> work according to the project time line and is a good team player.

-~ Arati Kanade
+> work according to the project time line and is a good team player." ~ Arati Kanade

-> Matthew can be relied upon to deliver a high quality product on time with
+> "Matthew can be relied upon to deliver a high quality product on time with
 > little to no supervision necessary.
 He is pleasant to work with and takes
-> direction well.

-~ Elizabeth Tucker Long
+> direction well." ~ Elizabeth Tucker Long

 ## References